VKostoulas/Medical_Image_Generation/README.md

 unique *task* identifier.

 ### Configuration
-All the global settings of the projects are stored in the config.yaml file.
-Modify the yaml file in your preference, or parse the modifications when running main.py (see next section).
+All the global settings of the projects are stored in a configuration file.
+The *config.yaml* file in the configs folder is a basic configuration.
+You can use this without defining any configuration file, or create your own file and call it when running the main.py (see next section).
+It is handy to store different configuration files for different experiments (e.g., one file for diffusion model and one for latent diffusion model).

 ### Training